project-renard-survey/sticky-note-teaching/README.md

 related issues are being discussed, e.g., "We should charge for admission," and, "We should pay our instructors."

+## Call Stack

+When teaching how variable scoping works, have learners simulate the call stack by writing the names and values of the parameters and local variables for each function call on a sticky note and put it on the top of a (literal) stack.
+Each time a function call returns, remove that sticky note from the stack.
+(This works best if a separate sticky note on the side is used for global variables.)

 ## Version Control Simulations

-When teaching version control concepts, color coded sticky notes can help students understand the steps involved in branching and merging with multiple contributors.
+When teaching version control, color coded sticky notes can help students understand the steps involved in branching and merging with multiple contributors.
 If each student in a small group uses a different color of sticky note to contribute their edits to the group project, it's easy for each person to tell who's contributed which changes and where their contribution is in the sequence (add, commit, push/pull, merged).

 ---